Gothic film

 A Gothic film is a film that is based on Gothic fiction or common elements from such fictional works.
 Since various definite film genres—including science fiction, film noir, thriller, and comedy—have used Gothic elements, the Gothic film is challenging to define clearly as a genre.
 Gothic elements have especially infused the horror film genre, contributing supernatural and nightmarish elements.

 To create a Gothic atmosphere, filmmakers have sought to create new camera tricks that challenge audiences' perceptions.
 Gothic films also reflected contemporary issues.
-A New Companion to The Gothics Heidi Kaye said "strong visuals, a focus on sexuality and an emphasis on audience response" characterize Gothic films like they did the literary works.
+A New Companion to The Gothic Heidi Kaye said "strong visuals, a focus on sexuality and an emphasis on audience response" characterize Gothic films like they did the literary works.
 The Encyclopedia of the Gothic said the foundation of Gothic film was the combination of Gothic literature, stage melodrama, and German expressionism.

 In The Cambridge Companion to Gothic Fiction, Misha Kavka says Gothic film is not an established genre, rather contributing Gothic images, plots, characters, and styles to films.
 These elements are often found in "the broader category of horror".
 Kavka quotes William Patrick Day's definition of the Gothic: "[it] tantalizes us with fear, both as its subject and its effect; it does so, however, not primarily through characters or plots or even language, but through spectacle".
 Cinema suits the Gothic definition in creating images that establish the spectacle.